close

 Business interruption insurance provides coverage for lost income and expenses if your food business is forced to close temporarily due to a covered event, such as a fire, natural disaster, or power outage.
 This insurance helps ensure that your business can continue to operate and meet its financial obligations even during an interruption.

-See also Keep Food Hot: A Comprehensive Guide to Maintaining Warm and Delicious Meals
+See also Food Handler Certification Washington: A Guide to Safety and Compliance

 Food businesses that rely heavily on foot traffic or perishable inventory should consider business interruption insurance.